 Fleas and lice are generally easy to treat with an over-the-counter preventative flea medication, and some of these products also work on ear mites.
 Other ear mite infections will require veterinary assistance to eliminate.

-Various traumas can cause ear irritation or itchiness.
+Various traumas can cause dog ear irritation or itchiness.
 Some can also expose your dog’s ears to secondary infections, which may lead to very serious problems.
 Treatment for these types of problems will vary with the cause and severity, so it is typically wise to contact your vet whenever your dog experiences trauma in or around the ear.

-There are a large number of ear drops available on the market, but you’ll need to select a product carefully to have the best chance of success.
+There are a large number of ear drops for dogs available on the market, but you’ll need to select a product carefully to have the best chance of success.
 A few of the most important things to keep in mind when making your selection include:

 Different dog ear drops and cleaners are designed to be applied in different ways and in different amounts.
 Therefore, you’ll want to be sure to follow the directions included with the problem to the letter.
 If you are at all unclear about the proper way to administer the drops, contact the manufacturer or your vet and solicit their advice.